agrover/froyo/API.md

 | Bit | Description
 |-----|----------------
-|0-7  |Froyodev is missing disks.
+|0-7  |Missing Block devices.
 This `u8` indicates how many more devices are needed for full operation.
-|8    |Froyodev is non-redundant.
-This will likely be set if the above field is nonzero, but may not be if the Froyodev had 2-disk or greater redundancy to start.
+|8    |Non-redundant.
+This will likely be set if the above field is nonzero, but may not be if the Froyodev had a redundancy of 2 or greater to start.
-|9    | Cannot reshape.
+|9    |Cannot reshape.
 The Froyodev is non-redundant and does not have enough free space to re-establish redundancy without additional resources.
 See the `Reshape` command.
-|10   |The Froyodev's write speed has been throttled to avoid running out of space.
+|10   |Throttled.
+The Froyodev's write speed has been throttled to avoid running out of space.
+|11   |Reshaping.
+The Froyodev is currently reshaping.
+Read and write performance may be affected.
-|11-31|Reserved or unenumerated issue that does not prevent operation.
+|12-31|Reserved or unenumerated issue that does not prevent operation.

 ##### RO Property: `BlockDevices`